Table of Contents

 Although these dogs can mate naturally, the reality is that most of the Dachshund Great Dane crosses are the result of artificial insemination.
 There are countless backyard breeding clubs that carelessly and cruelly inseminate any female dog with any male specimen they have on hand for pure profit.

 Crossing these two breeds like that is not only unethical but also life-threatening for the dogs in question.
 If the female parent is a Dane, and the male is a Doxie, no problems arise.
-When the mother is a Dachshund and the father a Great Dane, then both the mother and the cubs are at danger.
+When the mother is a Dachshund and the father a Great Dane, then both the mother and the cubs are in danger.
 The puppies usually grow too big for the mother to bear even before she is ready for labor, which can be fatal for all of them.
 Even if the female lasts long enough to give birth to her litter, she needs to have a Caesarean, which has a better prognosis but is also extremely risky.

 Fortunately, crossbred puppies tend to have fewer health issues than purebred ones, and the same applies to this controversial mix.
 When two purebred dogs of the same variety mate, their genes replicate, which means their offspring will inherit the same illnesses their parents were prone to.